on this page

 - hours you worked, including any paid sick leave hours.

-You must tell us if your employer pays you a lump sum of leave.
+You must tell us if your employer pays you a lump sum for leave.
 This includes leave you built up but didn’t take time off for.
-We count this differently from other leave.
+See Lump sums while on income support.

 Parental Leave Pay and Dad and Partner Pay count as income.
 You don’t need to report these payments to us.
 We’ll include them when working out your payment.